 Never leave your bags, or even shoes, on the floor.

-Stuffy closets in luxury homes or luxury condos are not great places for you to store your valuables.
-Airy spaces work best, but if you have no choice but to keep your designer handbags in a closed-off space, make sure it has lots of ventilation.
+Stuffy closets in luxury homes are not great places for you to store your valuables.
+Brittany luxury homes, for example, have living spaces that work best for designer items.
+But if you have no choice but to keep your designer handbags in a closed-off space, make sure it has lots of ventilation.
 Open the doors and turn on fans regularly.

 Your portfolio of bags should not only stand the test of time but are also meant to be enjoyed for the longest.